Call us: 0800 843 752Free shipping for orders $150 or over

 How to grow a Alectryon excelsus pleached hedge

-What is the Alectryon excelsus growth rate?
+What is the Alectryon excelsus (Titoki) growth rate?

-Alectryon excelsus trees for sale in NZ
+How to grow Alectryon excelsus (Titoki) successfully in NZ

 What are the identifying features of Alectryon excelsus?

 Alectryon excelsus, commonly known as Titoki, has several distinctive features that make it easily identifiable.
 It is a small tree reaching 8-9 metres in height, with a spreading and often irregular canopy.
 It is multi-branched with a fluted trunk and smooth, dark brown bark.
 The leaves comprise leaflets arranged along a central axis with 3-7 pairs of leaflets per leaf.
 They are oval to lanceolate, with smooth margins, a slightly pointed tip, and are glossy dark green on the upper surface, with a paler green underside.
 The flowers are red and are borne in sprays during late spring and summer.
-The fruit are a fleshy capsule, initially hairy and brown, splitting open to reveal a bright red aril (fleshy covering) surrounding a black seed.
-Birds, particularly kereru, feed on the fleshy red fruit.
+The fruit is a fleshy capsule, initially hairy and brown, splitting open to reveal a bright red aril (fleshy covering) surrounding a black seed.
+Birds, particularly kereru, feed on the succulent red fruit.

 Questions and Answers